gui-cs/TerminalGuiDesigner/README.md

 TerminalGuiDesigner MyDialog.cs
 ```

 Enter a namespace then add a Button to the view.
-Save with Ctrl+S.
+Save with Ctrl+S.  Exit the designer with Ctrl+Q.

 Enter the following into Program.cs